 Many human activities release what are known as greenhouse gases into the atmosphere, these gases include carbon dioxide, methane and low level ozone.
 The overwhelming body of evidence shows that the level of these gases in the atmosphere is increasing, and that they are starting to warm the planet.
-In the UK this warming effect is expected to give us warmer, wetter winters and hotter summers with an increased threat of droughts.
+In the UK we are already seeing warmer, wetter weather

 The main greenhouse gas of concern is carbon dioxide, or CO2, which is released when we burn fossil fuels such as coal, oil and gas.
 National and international efforts to reduce CO2 emissions have focused on attempts to set limits on CO2 emissions, and encouragement for technologies that can reduce CO2 emissions.

 However, these issues are not unrelated:

 - Ozone and black carbon are often considered as ‘local’ pollutants, but are also major climate change drivers.
 Other local air pollutants can also affect the climate.